-Szera started her degree in Fall 2014 and convocates in June 2018.
+Szera started her degree in Fall 2014 and convocated in June 2018.

 She majored in Linguistics, minored in Learning and Developmental Disabilities, and completed a Certificate in Speech Sciences.

-She has also been involved in the Language Learning and Development lab, the Center for Research on Early Childhood Health and Education, and the Linguistics Student Union.
+She had also been involved in the Language Learning and Development lab, the Center for Research on Early Childhood Health and Education, and the Linguistics Student Union.

 What attracted you to SLP?